Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Exercise and Heart rate, Stethoscopes and Heart Model.md

 **Before Mitigation**: Likelihood: 2, Severity: 5, Overall: 10

-**Mitigation**: Check child s asthma status with parent or with teacher (or with child itself if old enough) before doing experiment.
+**Mitigation**: Check child's asthma status with parent or teacher (or with child themselves if old enough) before doing experiment.
 Do not allow child to exercise if asthma is severe, and DO NOT ALLOW AN ASTHMATIC CHILD TO DO EXPERIMENT IF THEY DO NOT HAVE AN INHALER .
 In case of an attack, sit child down, keep them calm, locate inhaler for child to self-administer.
 Call first aider.

 **After Mitigation**: Likelihood: 1, Severity: 5, Overall: 5